tensorflow/tensorboard/tensorboard/plugins/profile/README.md

 ### 2. JSON format for the Input-pipeline Analyzer

-JSON for the Input-pipeline Analyzer uses three separate DataTables: the first DataTable contains statistics for device step time; the second DataTable contains statistics for the host side; the third DataTable contains recommendations to users.
+JSON for the Input-pipeline Analyzer uses three separate DataTables:

+*   the first DataTable contains statistics for device step time
+*   the second DataTable contains statistics for the host side
+*   the third DataTable contains recommendations to users

 Each DataTable is associated with some table properties and some tabular data.

 #### 2.1.
 Device Step-time DataTable